Teng-Qiu-Clustering/scBiMapping/README.md

 ## Scripts to reproduce primary experimental results

-See the corresponding files in this github.
+See the reproducing_results file.
 See also reproducible program in codeOcean: https://codeocean.com/capsule/3904732/tree.

 ## Processed datasets
 Processed small and large public datasets in this study can be downloaded at (all in .h5ad format):